fogbender/b2b-saaskit/README.md

 What's happening here?

 - `createTRPCRouter` creates a new router mounted in `appRouter`.
 Routers can be nested ad infinitum.
-- `publicProcedure` is a way to add a remote call that doesn't perform any authentication or other checks.
-For examples of procedure builders that do perform additional checks or invoke middlewares see `authProcedure` and `orgProcedure` in `src/lib/trpc/trpc.ts`.
+- `publicProcedure` is a way to add a remote call that doesn't perform any checks in the middle (i.e., without any middlewares).
+For examples of procedure builders that do perform additional checks,  see `authProcedure` or `orgProcedure` in `src/lib/trpc/trpc.ts`.
-- tRPC middlewares add data to the `ctx` object and perform checks like making sure that the user has access to the requested resource.
+- Such checks are often implemented with "middlewares". tRPC middlewares add data to the `ctx` object, which is passed as input to all tRPC functions.
+Middleware are commonly used to perform access control checks or input validation.
 - `query` and `mutation` correspond to `useQuery` and `useMutation` in TanStack Query, respectively.
 You can think of these as `GET` and `POST` requests.
-- We are using a simple variable to store the counter value to illustrate that it lives outside the frontend code.
-In a real app, similar functionality would be handled by a database, to persist data across frontend nodes and server restarts.
+- We're using a simple variable to store the counter value to illustrate that it lives outside the frontend code.
+In a real app, similar functionality would be handled by a database, whose role is to persist data across frontend nodes and server restarts.
 - We are using `await new Promise((resolve) => setTimeout(resolve, 300));` to simulate network latency - useful for testing loading states during development.

 Now that we have the backend code in place, let's call it from a new page `src/components/Counter.tsx`: